 - Quick deployment

-- Can withstand a load of up to 1000 pounds.
+- Can withstand a load of up to 2000 pounds

 Pros of Fire Escape Ladders

-- It can be fitted into most windowsills.
+- It can be deployed from most windowsills or balconies

-- The rungs are flexible but sturdy for easy climbing.
+- The rungs are flexible but sturdy for climbing

 Cons of Fire Escape Ladders

-- It isn’t suitable for people with physical disabilities.
+- Not suitable for people with physical disabilities

-- Limited length doesn’t cater to high-rise buildings.
+- Limited length doesn’t cater to high-rise buildings over 4 stories

 Fire Escape Chutes